ais-climber/a-la-mode/README.md

 What you _can_ do with it is hand-craft a neural network and infer some things about what the net knows, expects, and learns.
 (There is planned support for being able to plug-and-play with your own Tensorflow model.)

-To get you started, copy the following into a file within your `neural-semantics/` directory -- say `neural-semantics/penguin.py`.
-Now navigate to this directory in your terminal and run `python3 penguin.py` (or `py penguin.py` for Windows).
+To get you started, try running the following file (with Python3).
+This file creates a small feed-forward network model from the usual parameters, then evaluates its expectations (about whether penguins fly) before and after learning.

 ```python
 from BFNN import *